 Displacement - Surfaced: 3,075 tons Submerged: 3,500 tons Fleet Ballistic Missile (FBM) Submarines: With NAUTILUS still in operational testing, the Navy began developing a submarine ballistic missile system, which it brought from inception to deployment in 5 years.
 In the first class of FBMs (GEORGE WASHINGTON), the Navy extended SSN hulls to add a missile compartment amidships.
 In the 1960s, subsequent FBM classes (ETHAN ALLEN, LAFAYETTE, JAMES MADISON, and BENJAMIN FRANKLIN) were designed from the keel up as missile submarines.
 Each carried 16 Polaris missiles, but were later backfitted with the more powerful and accurate Poseidon missile.
-A few of the JAMES MADISON- and BENJAMIN FRANKLIN-class submarines were also backfitted with the early Trident / ballistic missiles.
-All submarines of these classes have now been retired from strategic service and replaced by the more advanced OHIO-class ballistic missile submarines, which carry Trident // missiles.
+A few of the JAMES MADISON- and BENJAMIN FRANKLIN-class submarines were also backfitted with the early Trident I ballistic missiles.
+All submarines of these classes have now been retired from strategic service and replaced by the more advanced OHIO-class ballistic missile submarine, currently being developed to replace the OHIO class, will also carry Trident II missiles.